 H: 32¼” W:18″ D: 20¼” each

 Condition: Excellent.
 One tiny veneer chip to splat.

 In the 1830’s, Duncan Phyfe produced at least two (if not many) sets of dining chairs very closely related to this set.
 Among these is a set he made for his daughter, Eliza Phyfe Vail, that have descended in her family to the present day.
-The other set, in rosewood, for the Bloomfield family of New Jersey, is represented by one chair in the collection of the Metropolitan Museum of Art.
+An other chair from a large set, in the collection of the Metropolitan Museum of Art, was made for the Bloomfield family of New Jersey.
 Of these two closely related models, the present chairs are closest to the Bloomfield set in which the frames and legs are virtually identical.
 Only the stay rails and splats differ.